For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 This master’s degree in education policy and leadership (EPL) focuses on pre-K-12 development and education.
 Through a combination of coursework and practice, you’ll learn how to perform assessments of school organizations and their policies, design and execute programs that address student needs, and identify key skills and traits that are essential to improving school systems.

-The graduate school charges tuition and fees of around $19,200 for residents of Minnesota, while out-of-state students pay around $28,845.
 The average amount of financial aid awarded is approximately $9,080, with around 56 students receiving financial aid in recent years.
-Tuition rates may change and in fact rose 10% in 2020.
+Tuition rates may change and, in fact, rose 10% in 2020.

 Iowa State University